DylanMeeus/springboot_jwt_blog/_posts/2016-04-13-authentication-in-golang.markdown

 </body>
 ```

 Let's make sure our server runs by running `go run main.go` from our terminal.
 If you have never used the `gorilla/mux` package before, you will additionally need to run the `go get` command which will download any dependencies you have declared but do not already have downloaded and installed in the proper directory.
 Once the application is successfully running, navigate to `localhost:3000` in your browser.
 If all went well, you should just see the text **Welcome to We R VR** displayed on the page.
-Good work so far, next, let's define our API.
+Good work so far.
+Next, let's define our API.

 ### Defining the API